 Ecosystem Function & Services

 Understanding how ecosystems work and what critical services they provide is fundamental to your degree.
-This module will cover aspects of biodiversity, soil science, and matter cycles (water, nutrient and carbon) within an ecosystem context.
+This module will teach aspects of biodiversity, soil science, and matter cycles (water, nutrient and carbon) within an ecosystem context.
 The processes which define ecosystems will be used to illustrate the services they deliver, particularly biomass and carbon sequestration.
-The module will give and overview of biodiversity, ecosystem development, soil formation and properties, carbon and nutrient fluxes, covering diverse systems, from polar to tropical regions.
-The module will also examine ecosystem and plant tolerance to abiotic stress, as well as case studies of a range of ecosystem types.
+The module will give you an overview of biodiversity, ecosystem development, soil formation and properties, carbon and nutrient fluxes, covering diverse systems, from polar to tropical regions.
+The module will also examine ecosystem and plant tolerance to abiotic and biotic stress, which will be demonstrated using case studies from a range of ecosystem types.
 The material will be covered though lectures and several practical sessions in the laboratory and field; helping you to understand and apply the theory into practice.

 - Introduction ecosystem concepts and matter flows